Number9dream: Four: Reclaimed Land

 Eiji is kidnapped by a yakuza gang.
 Daimon has been kidnapped as well.
-Eiji finds out from him that there is a yakuza war going on: The old boss, Konosuke Tsuru has disappeared and his two subordinates, Jun Nagasaki and Ryutaro Morino are struggling to replace him.
+Eiji finds out from him that there is a yakuza war going on: The old boss, Konosuke Tsuru, has disappeared and his two subordinates, Jun Nagasaki and Ryutaro Morino, are struggling to replace him.
 Nagasaki seems to have the upper hand and Morino seems to be washed up.
-It is Morino who had Eiji and Daimon kidnapped, because they have been disrespectful to Miriam, Morino's daughter.
+It is Morino who had Eiji and Daimon kidnapped, because they have been disrespectful to Miriam, with whom Morino is in love.
 Morino threatens Eiji but doesn't harm him, and he reveals to him that he knows who his father is, but he won't tell him.
 He also had his men take a litre of blood from Daimon's body as punishment and warning; then he sends them away.
 Eiji puts Daimon on a taxi to his apartment and goes back to find the documents about his father.
 He only finds a picture of his father with Akiko Kato and a message to meet with Morino immediately at a slot machine arcade.
 Morino forces him to take a blood oath of submission to him for the night in exchange for information about his father.
 He takes him through a murderous spree that ends in a confrontation with Nagasaki near an unfinished bridge to a new airport terminal that is being built on land reclaimed from the sea.
 Nagasaki's men outnumber Morino's, but he has a secret weapon, an explosive that has been planted on them.
 He blows them all up and orders Suhbataar, his Mongolian hitman, to kill Eiji.
 But Suhbataar is working for the old boss, Tsuru, who is still alive: he blows up Morino's men and lets Eiji go.